 - Soil: Rich potting soil is best: any good organic potting mix should be just fine.

 - Fertilizer: Use liquid fertilizer diluted to about half strength about once every two weeks during the growing season in spring and summer.

 Though it can also propagate by seed, the A. flagelliformis propagates best by stem cuttings: sever any part of a stem then repot it in rich, organic soil after allowing it to dry for a few days.
 It should root within a few weeks: make sure it gets lots of sun and is kept humid.
 This is a fairly prolific plant due to its large number of stems, and new specimens can be propagated every season.

 Also known as the Disocactus flagelliformis, the rat’s tail cactus is one of the most popularly cultivated cacti.
 It is closely related to several other species of ornamental cactus, such as the German Empress (Disocactus phyllantioides), which has showy pink flowers.
-There has been a great deal of confusion in the botanical world about the rat’s tail’s name, due in part to its longstanding popularity: it has been cultivated domestically since the 17th century and its synonymy is quite extensive.
-You could see rat’s tail referred to as Cereus, Disocactus, or Aporocactus: make sure and do a little research if you’re adding one to your collection.
+There has been a great deal of confusion in the botanical world about the rat’s tail’s name, due in part to its longstanding popularity.
+It has been cultivated domestically since the 17th century and its synonymy is quite extensive.
+You could see rat’s tail referred to as Cereus, Disocactus, or Aporocactus, so make sure and do a little research if you’re adding one to your collection.